 The next two parts are on pregnancy and labor.
 The advice in these sections are golden!

-I then has a special section on giving birth as a first time mom.
+I then have a special section on giving birth as a first time mom.
 It can be scary so I want to give you as much support as possible.
 From there we move onto the next chapter of a first time mom – postpartum advice.

 Your newborn steals the show after this, however, and my advice focusses on newborn tips, breastfeeding tips and sleep tips.
 Have fun reading!

 Be diligent about taking your temperature the second you wake up.
 When you see that dip and spike in your basal temperature, it’s a good indication you’re ovulating and it’s time to have sex!
 Lots of it for good measure.

 Here’s a good basal temperature thermometer for ovulation when trying to conceive.

 Get on a good prenatal vitamin before trying to conceive.
 Starting on a prenatal before you even start trying to conceive will ensure your nutrient levels are good to go for when you do become pregnant.